mw8010/Batterymonitor/readme.md

 - Alarm notifications are triggered when defined thresholds are exceeded.

 ### Hardware Installation Notes
-**Shunt Resistor**
+**Shunt Resistor (Low-Side Measurement)**

-- The shunt resistor must be installed on the high side of the battery.
-This means that the shunt is placed between the positive battery terminal and the load.
+- The shunt resistor must be installed between the negative battery terminal and the system ground (GND).
-- Connect the positive battery terminal to one end of the shunt resistor.
+- Connect the negative battery terminal to one end of the shunt resistor.
-- Connect the other end of the shunt resistor to the load (e.g., the consumer or the charger).
+- Connect the other end of the shunt resistor to the system ground (GND).
+- All consumers and the ESP32 remain connected to system ground as usual.
 - Ensure that all connections are tight and secure to ensure accurate measurements.

-**INA226 Sensor**
+**INA226 Sensor (Low-Side Wiring)**

-- Connect the INA226 sensor to the shunt resistor according to the schematic.
+- Connect the INA226 sensor to the shunt resistor according to the schematic:
-- Ensure that the voltage and current measurement lines are connected correctly:
-  - `VIN+` of the INA226 to the end of the shunt connected to the positive battery terminal.
+  - `IN+` of the INA226 to the end of the shunt connected to the negative battery terminal.
-  - `VIN-` of the INA226 to the end of the shunt connected to the load.
+  - `IN-` of the INA226 to the end of the shunt connected to system ground (GND).
-  - `VBUS` connected to the positive battery terminal.
+  - `VBUS` connected to system ground (GND).
 - Connect the INA226 sensor to the ESP32 according to the schematic.

 **ESP32**